superlouis/NODE-SELECT/README.md

 # NODE-SELECT Graph Neural Networks

-This software package implements the work done in the paper "NODE-SELECT: A FLEXIBLE GRAPH NEURAL NETWORK BASED ON REALISTIC PROPAGATION SCHEME".
+This software package implements the work done in the paper "NODE-SELECT: A Graph Neural Network Based On A Selective Propagation Technique".
 This is the official Pytorch repository.

 ![](front-pic.png)
 <a name="installation"></a>